victorialslocum/palate/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: There is Order in Flavor
+# 🪐 spaCy Project: Palate

-This project uses a NER model, Word2Vec and ... to find ingredient pairings
+This project uses a NER and Sense2Vec to map ingredients within a recipe

 ## 📋 project.yml